ntoll/alchemiststower/README.rst

 The Alchemist's Tower
 =====================

 This is a point and click adventure story.

-My aim was simple: to create an experience reminiscent of the mysterious explorations found in old games such as Myst.
+My aim was simple: to create an experience reminiscent of the mysterious explorations found similar games of the past, such as Myst.

-It's also an opportunity for me to try to exercise my PyperCard library (a simple shim around Kivy).
+It's also an opportunity for me to try to exercise my PyperCard library (a simple shim around Kivy, that works like HyperCard).

 The story starts in a dinghy on Lake Zurich, Switzerland.

 Installation
 ============

-Clone the Got repository (apologies that it's so big, I've been using uncompressed game assets).
+Clone the Git repository (apologies that it's so big, I've been using uncompressed game assets), or download the and unzip the compressed source.

 The Alchemist's Tower only works with Python 3.
 Create a new virtualenv::